-The Bader International Study Centre (BISC) of Queen’s University (Canada) announces a new innovative program, Interdisciplinary Studies in Global Health and Disability (ISGHD) beginning in the summer of 2013.
+The Bader International Study Centre (BISC) of Queen’s University (Canada) announces a new innovative program, Interdisciplinary Studies in Global Health and Disability (ISGHD) which began in the summer of 2013.
 Three unique courses will be offered each summer.

 Students looking to enhance their career options or to enter competitive graduate or professional education programs will find that an international studies experience often gives them an edge.
 The ISGHD program will be of interest to:

-Coursework may be accumulated to obtain a BISC Immersion Certificate in Interdisciplinary Studies in Global Health and Disability upon the successful completion of three courses.
+Coursework is accumulated to obtain a BISC Certificate in Interdisciplinary Studies in Global Health and Disability upon the successful completion of three courses.

 The program is based at Queen’s University’s Herstmonceux Castle, located in the picturesque East Sussex landscape in south-east England.
 Built in 1441 by Sir Roger Fiennes, a knight who fought under Henry V at the Battle of Agincourt, Herstmonceux Castle is one of the oldest brick structures in England.
 When constructed, Herstmonceux was the largest private home in the country.
 The 600-acre (243 ha) estate surrounding the Castle, provides the core site for the ISGHD program.